HousebirdGames/Birdhouse/README.md

 For private, local access to the documentation, leverage the [official Birdhouse GitHub repository](https://github.com/HousebirdGames/Birdhouse-Website).
 Simply clone the repository and deploy it locally, for example, with XAMPP.

+Keep up with the latest updates by viewing [the commit history on GitHub](https://github.com/HousebirdGames/Birdhouse/commits/main/).

 ## Logo and Name Use Guidelines Notice

 When using the Birdhouse Framework in your projects, please adhere to our [Logo and Name Use Guidelines](https://github.com/HousebirdGames/Birdhouse/blob/main/GUIDELINES.md) to ensure respectful and correct usage of our brand assets.